More Than 1,700 Health Workers In China Have Been Infected With New Coronavirus

 Thousands of passengers and crew remain under quarantine — and likely will continue to do so until it is expected to lift next week.

-Meanwhile, the MS Westerdam, another cruise liner with nearly 1,500 passengers aboard, was finally allowed to disembark in Cambodia on Friday after being turned away by a string of other countries.
+Meanwhile, the nearly 1,500 passengers aboard the MS Westerdam, another cruise liner, were finally allowed to disembark in Cambodia on Friday after being turned away by a string of other countries.

 "I wish to thank Cambodia, especially the prime minister [Hun Sen], for demonstrating to the world the meaning of solidarity," said Tedros, the director-general of the WHO.
-He added: "I hope that other countries will follow Cambodia's lead."
+"I hope that other countries will follow Cambodia's lead."

 Tally of confirmed cases in the U.S. unchanged